maelfabien/maelfabien.github.io/_posts/2019-8-19-Explorium5.md

 sp.trace_out = True # turn on trace out
 ```

-The Spotify's API has a "search" feature.
-Type in the name of an artist or a track (or both combined), and it returns a JSON that contains much of the relevant information needed.
-We will use information from several levels :
+Spotify's API has a "search" feature.
+Type in the name of an artist or a song (or both combined), and it returns a JSON that contains much of the relevant information needed.
+We will use information from several levels:
-- the artist: popularity index and the total number of followers.
+- The artist: popularity index and the total number of followers.
 Notice that these values in the API are the values of today, and therefore take into account some information from the future when you compare it to a song published in 2015 for example.
-- the album: how many songs were there on the album overall, the date of the release, the number of markets it is available in
+- The album: how many songs were there on the album overall, the date of the release, the number of markets it is available in
-- the song: Spotify has a number of feature pre-computed such as the speechiness, the loudness, the danceability, the duration...
+- The song: Spotify has a number of pre-computed features such as speechiness, loudness, danceability and duration.

 This will allow us to collect 17 features overall from the Spotify's API !